macta/Launchpad/docs/reference/CLI.md

 - `--enable-structured-logging` Enable structured logging.
 When enabled the log will be emitted in JSON format.
 - `--dry-run` Perform a dry run of the application.
-All the configuration will be loaded (and validated), but the application will not perform any changes.
+All the configuration will be loaded (and validated), but the application will not start.